-This device complies with part 15 of the FCC Rules.
-Operation is subject to the and (2) this device must accept any interference received, including interference following two conditions: (1) This device may not cause harmful interference, that may cause undesired operation.
+and (2) this device must accept any interference received, including interference This device complies with part 15 of the FCC Rules.
+Operation is subject to the following two conditions: (1) This device may not cause hamful interference, that may cause undesired operation.